 What is a cochlear implant?

 A cochlear implant is a special device for people who cannot benefit from hearing aids.
-When hearing aids are not helpful, the reason is often that excessive damage to the inner ear, or cochlea, has occurred.
-A cochlear implant is a sugically implanted device, that when used with the external processor, can help individuals hear better than they can with hearing aids.
+When there is extensive damage to the microphones of the inner ear (cochlea) or the hearing nerve, hearing aids cannot make sounds loud enough or clear enough.
+The cochlear implant is the solution in this case.
+A cochlear implant is a sugically implanted device, that when used with an external processor, can help individuals hear better than they can with hearing aids.

 How a Cochlear Implant Works

 1. The external sound processor captures sounds, then filters and processes the sounds.

 2. The sound processor translates the filtered sounds into digital information, which is then transmitted to the internal implant.